la9527/mdir.js/README.md

 $ mdir
 ```

+ - If it does not run, close the terminal and try again.

 ### Version History

 - v1.0.0
+    - [ADD] Supports the SFTP and the SSH Connection.
+(F6)
+    - [ADD] The terminal(sub-shell) supports the full screen.
+(Ctrl+U)
-    - [add] When directory change on the subshell(ssh, sh), it is automatically detected.
+    - [ADD] When directory change on the terminal(sub-shell) then it is auto detect,
-    - [add] Support for the SFTP and the SSH Connection.
+            and when quit the terminal, move to a last stayed directory.
 - v0.8.4
     - [bugfix] bugfix for execute a file name with blank characters.(win32)
     - [improve] js, ts files apply a ESLint.